Cooking With Ayeh

 • Comments

 • Rice noodles are my preferred noodles to use in this dish which are also gluten-free.
-Feel free to use your favourite noodles, ramen noodles or pasta
+Feel free to use your favourite noodles such as udon noodles, soba noodles, ramen noodles or even spaghetti pasta

-• Firm tofu is crumbled and sautéed for the protein.
+• Firm tofu is crumbled or grated then sautéed for the protein.
 Seitan would also work great and if you're not vegan, you can also use chicken

 • I love making peanut noodles with vegetables - here I've added bok choy and also thinly sliced green cabbage.
-Green or red bell peppers / capsicum, broccoli, mushrooms, carrots, or any other vegetables would also work great too.
-Just use what you have on hand to make these peanut butter noodles
+Green or red bell peppers / capsicum, broccoli, mushrooms, carrots, snap peas or any other vegetables would also work great too.
+Just use what you have on hand!

 Sauce Ingredients